DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/sorting.md

 ## Using Sorting with Grouping

 The Grid's grouping features allow you to sort groups as well as data rows.
-For this, set the `GroupingPanel` plugin's `showSortingControls` property to true, which enables the sorting UI for the Group Panel's column headers.
+For this, set the `DxGroupingPanel` plugin's `showSortingControls` property to true, which enables the sorting UI for the Group Panel's column headers.

 .embedded-demo({ "path": "grid-sorting/group-sorting", "showThemeSelector": true })

 ## Custom Sorting Algorithm

-The [IntegratedSorting](../reference/integrated-sorting.md) plugin's `columnExtensions` property allows you to implement a custom sorting algorithm for a specific column.
+The [DxIntegratedSorting](../reference/integrated-sorting.md) plugin's `columnExtensions` property allows you to implement a custom sorting algorithm for a specific column.

 .embedded-demo({ "path": "grid-sorting/custom-sorting", "showThemeSelector": true })